Imgur/incus/README.md

 Incus
 ===

-Incus was created by Imgur.com to be a real-time messaging server and act as the intermediary between a web app and a browser.
+Incus was created by Imgur.com to be a real-time messaging server that acts as the intermediary between a web app and a browser.

 ## How it's used at Imgur